hammadbinkhalid/Raddi_Bazaar/README.md

 # Raddi Bazaar Hammad Bin Khalid
+# In a world increasingly focused on sustainability and environmental responsibility, we proudly present Raddi Bazaar – your premier destination for all things scrap.
+Scrap Haven is not just a store; it's a movement, a commitment to transforming discarded materials into valuable resources.
 **Description** : Web Application to Buy/Sell Scrap Items

 **Requisite** : Make sure you have Python3 and Pip installed in your System